 - Find a solution to coastal plastic pollution

-- Make Oregon's offshore gas and drilling moratorium permanent
+- Enforce Oregon's offshore gas and drilling moratorium

 - Ban seismic, sonar, and explosives testing off Oregon's shores